-Indemnification of Authorizer.
-The Parties acknowledge and agree that the B. Authorizer, Grand Valley State University and its members, officers, employees, agents or representatives are deemed to be third party beneficiaries for purposes of this Agreement.
-As third party beneficiaries, the Parties hereby promise to indemnify and hold harmless the Authorizer, Grand Valley State University and its members, officers, employees, agents or representatives from all claims, demands, or liability, including attorney fees, and related expenses, on account of injury, loss or damage, including, without limitation, claims arising from bodily injury, personal injury, sickness, disease, death, property loss or damage or any other losses of any kind whatsoever and not caused by the sole negligence of the Grand Valley State University, which arise out of or are in any manner connected with the Authorizer's approval of the Charter Application, the Authorizer's Board of Trustees' consideration of or issuance of a Charter, the School Board's preparation for and operation of a public School, or which are incurred as a result of the reliance by Grand Valley State University and the Authorizer, and its members, officers, employees, agents or representatives upon information supplied by the School Board or NHA, or which arise out of the failure of the School to perform its obligations under the Charter issued to the School by the Authorizer.
-The Parties expressly acknowledge and agree that Grand Valley State University and the Authorizer, and its members, officers, employees, agents or representatives may commence legal action against either party to enforce its rights as set forth in this Agreement.
+B. Indemnification of Authorizer.
+The parties acknowledge and agree that the Grand Valley State University Board of Trustees, Grand Valley State University and its members, officers, employees, agents or representatives are deemed to be third party beneficiaries for purposes of this Agreement.
+As third party beneficiaries, the parties hereby promise to indemnify, defend, and hold harmless Grand Valley State University Board of Trustees, Grand Valley State University and its members, officers, employees, agents or representatives from all claims, demands or or liability including attorney fees, and related expenses, on account of injury, loss or damage, including, without limitation, claims arising from bodily injury, personal injury, sickness, disease, death, property loss or damage or any other losses of any kind whatsoever and not caused by the sole negligence of Grand Valley State University, which arise out of or are in any manner connected with Grand Valley State University Board's approval of the Application, the University Board's consideration of or issuance of a Contract, the Academy's preparation for and operation of a public school, or which are incurred as a result of the reliance by Grand Valley State University and its Board of Trustees, members, officers, employees, agents or representatives upon information supplied by the Academy or the ESP, or which arise out of the failure of the Academy or ESP to perform its obligations under the Contract issued to the Academy by Grand Valley State University Board of Trustees.
+The parties expressly acknowledge and agree that Grand Valley State University, Grand Valley State University Board of Trustees, agents or representatives, or any of them, may commence legal action against either party to enforce its rights as set forth in this Agreement.